 Images, just like articles and blog posts, are automatically copyrighted to the person who created them.
 You wouldn’t want someone to snag your blog post, publish it on their website, and take credit for it, right?
 The same is true for photographers and artists.

 While it’s not super likely you’d get sued for inadvertently using someone else’s art without permission, you risk upsetting someone and looking unprofessional.
 And you very well could get sued.
-You’re breaking the law, and you are financially liable for using copyrighted items on your site.
+You’re breaking the law, and you are financially liable for using copyrighted work on your site.
 It’s absolutely not worth the risk.